Stole Dimitrievski

 After starting off at Rabotnički in 2010, he has spent most of his career in Spain.
+He has made over 125 La Liga appearances for Granada, Rayo Vallecano and Valencia, as well as 108 in the Segunda División for Gimnàstic and Rayo.

-Dimitrievski earned 28 caps for Macedonia at youth level, and made his senior international debut in 2015.
+Dimitrievski earned 28 caps for North Macedonia at youth level, and made his senior international debut in 2015.
 He represented the nation at UEFA Euro 2020, their first major tournament.

 Club career

 Early career

 Born in Kumanovo, Dimitrievski graduated from Rabotnički's youth setup.
 He made his debut for the club on 24 October 2010, starting in a 2–0 home win against Vardar.

 Dimitrievski was Rabotnički's first-choice during the 2011–12 season, also appearing with the side in the season's UEFA Europa League.
-He signed a contract with Italian Serie A club Udinese on 23 August 2011, with the deal only being effective in December.
+He signed a contract with Spanish La Liga club Granada on 23 August 2011, with the deal only being effective in December.

 Granada

 On 30 December 2011, Dimitrievski was loaned to Cádiz.
 However, he only appeared with the reserves in Tercera División and moved to another reserve team, Granada B in the summer of 2012.
 On 12 October 2013, he was the last of three of the team's players sent off in a 2–1 loss at Atlético Sanluqueño for the season's Segunda División B.

 On 23 August 2014, after profiting from Roberto's suspension and Oier Olazábal's injury, Dimitrievski made his first team – and La Liga – debut, starting in a 2–1 home win against Deportivo La Coruña.
 However, his spell at the club was mainly associated with the B-side.